cffwxx/cffwxx.github.io/index.md

 ### Machine Learning X Physics

-Recent advancements of Machine Learning have provided a rich toolbox for studies of physical science, particularly in dealing with complicated phenomena and datasets.
+Recent advancements of Machine Learning have provided a rich toolbox for physical science, particularly in dealing with complicated phenomena and datasets.
 I am interested in applying Machine Learning techniques in:

 * particle colliders experiments
 * astrophysical observations